11 companies with great L&D opportunities (part two)

-Training sessions at WhiteWave Foods are geared at entire teams, not just individuals.
-WhiteWave's engagement survey results (including individual comments) showed that teams would benefit from training.
-Rather than only provide training to a few individuals, they opted to provide the training for the entire team.
+Training sessions at WhiteWave Foods are geared toward entire teams, not just individuals.
+WhiteWave's engagement survey results (including individual survey comments) showed that teams would benefit from training.
+Rather than only providing training to a few individuals, they opted to provide the training for the entire team.

-zulily offers learning on the job through their fun, fast-paced, and ever-evolving business.
+zulily offers learning on the job through its fun, fast-paced, and ever-evolving business.
 Additionally, employees have access to over 400 online and in-person courses – including an 8-course program for managers to help make them more engaging and effective leaders. zulily also offers a job exchange and rotation programs to facilitate continued career development.
-One of zulily’s most popular programs is their monthly "zUniversity" series, where they bring in innovators and leaders from different industries to speak to employees.
+One of zulily’s most popular programs is their monthly "zUniversity" series, where innovators and leaders from different industries are invited to speak to employees.

-A Happiness Engineer (customer support representative) arranges for a different Automattician (employee) to host a webinar each month, focused on a different area of leadership.
+A Happiness Engineer (customer support representative) arranges for a different Automattician (employee) to host a monthly webinar focused on a different area of leadership.
 It’s called the "Developing Leadership" webinar series, and topics have included Leadership and Introversion, Developing Leadership: Agile Approaches, and Feedback and Recognition.
 An Internal “Code Academy” is hosted at their annual grand meetup.
-They also participate in team building, socializing, project work, learning, and all-around fun during this week-long event.
+During this week-long event, they also participate in team building, socializing, project work, learning, and all-around fun.

 7. Artisans Collaborative

-On their internal website, training and resources are made available to all OakTree staff and volunteers.
-Some employees create training videos based on their area of expertise.
+Training and resources are available to all OakTree staff and volunteers on their internal website.
+Some employees create training videos based on their areas of expertise.
 For example, their Head of Campaigns created a community organizing module, which underpins all of the work OakTree does.
 They’ve also recently updated their inductions process, so new hires and volunteers know where to find this information and take control of their learning.